ggobi/ggally/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking installed package size ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘nlmixr’
+      installed size is  8.6Mb
+      sub-directories of 1Mb or more:
+        doc        1.1Mb
+        help       2.1Mb
+        testdata   4.8Mb
     ```

 # ggquickeda